gobbledygook88/Notes-On/Python.md

         # Do something

     man_arguments("arg1", "arg2", "arg3")

+To specific an optional argument, or provide a default value for a parameter, define it in the function header:

+    def function_name(req_arg,opt_arg="optional"):
+        # Do something

 ### Modules
 A module is a file that contains definitions — including variables and functions — that you can use.
 You can import modules by using the `import` command, such as for `math` library